infiniteproject/torify/README.md

 ```
 docker exec -it torify cat /var/lib/tor/<some-nginx>/hostname
 ```
 This is very basic and untested, feedback appreciated.
+Tor connects to target container's first exposed port, otherwise to port 80 unless specified with VIRTUAL_PORT env variable.
+Data is stored in /var/lib/tor/<container-name> so you can persist it with -v tor:/var/lib/tor.